Back on the campaign trail already, Trump touts promises kept

 "Life is a campaign.
-Making our country great again is a campaign," he told reporters on Air Force One ahead of the rally, when asked about criticism that he was starting to campaign already.
+Making our country great again is a campaign," he told reporters on Air Force One when asked about criticism that he was starting to campaign so early.

-The rally marks an especially early start to the 2020 race for the White House.
+The rally marks an especially early start to the 2020 election campaign.
 Trump filed re-election papers with the Federal Election Commission five hours after he was sworn in as president on Jan.
-20. He does not have an opponent or even a field of Democrats yet vying to run for their party's presidential nomination.
+20.

 His short tenure has been marked by turmoil over a contentious executive order limiting immigration from seven Muslim-majority countries and the resignation of his national security adviser.